Professional technician cleaning smoke damage and soot residue from surfaces

 Do not touch soot-covered surfaces with bare hands

-Oils from your skin can permanently set soot stains.
-If you must handle items, wear clean cotton gloves.
-Never wipe or rub soot—it smears and pushes residue deeper into materials.
+Oils from your skin can permanently set soot stains into porous and semi-porous materials.
+If you must handle items, wear clean cotton gloves and lift objects carefully from underneath.
+Never wipe or rub soot—it smears and pushes residue deeper into materials, making professional removal significantly harder.

 Step 2